Blanding's turtle: Behavior and life span

 Blanding's turtle overwinters under or near water, in mud, or under vegetation or debris.
 This is known as brumation.
 During the nesting season, a female Blanding's turtle may be found more than a kilometer from where it hibernated.
 It is omnivorous, eating crustaceans (including crayfish), insects (such as dragonfly nymphs and aquatic beetles), snails and other invertebrates, fish, fish eggs, frogs, carrion, berries, seeds, and vegetable debris.
 It will eat coontail, duckweed, sedge, and bulrush.
 It is capable of catching live fish.
 Based on the extreme lack of aging symptoms and lack of age related decline, this turtle is considered a negligibly senescent species.

-Blanding's turtle is a timid turtle and may plunge into water and remain on the bottom for hours when alarmed.
-If away from water, the turtle will withdraw into its shell.
-It is very gentle and rarely attempts to bite in defence.
-It is very agile and a good swimmer.
+The Blanding's turtle exhibits timid defensive behaviors, retiring to its shell or remaining underwater for hours when disturbed.
+It is a highly agile and effective swimmer.